THE HEALING ARTS

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Some will say this article is very incomplete, and not fair to some of the healing methods.
-I have kept the details very brief to avoid confusion and keep the article a reasonable length.
+This article concerns the differences between the most common healing methods, including development science.
+Some readers will say this article is incomplete, and not fair to some of the healing methods.
+I have kept the details brief to avoid confusion and keep the article a reasonable length.

 THE MAIN WESTERN HEALING ARTS

-This is one of the oldest method of healing used around the world.
+This is one of the oldest methods of healing used around the world.
 It may be defined as the use of rocks, plants and animal-based remedies to combat disease.

-Allopathy, pronounced a.lop’.a.thy, is the true name of modern drug-and-surgery-based medicine.
-It is now the dominant method of care in all Western nations today, and it is growing in many others.
+Allopathy, pronounced a.lop’.a.thy, is the accurate name of modern drug-and-surgery-based medicine.
+It is the dominant method of health care in all Western nations.

 Allopathy is really an outgrowth of herbalism.
-However, the remedies the allopaths use today are all patented versions of the herbs, or some are totally synthetic products that cost more, and are often more much more toxic than the herbs they are based upon.
+However, the remedies the allopaths use today are almost all patented versions of the herbs, or some are totally synthetic products.
+Drugs and surgery are emphasized while nutrition is usually completely ignored.

-1. The main theory of allopathy (and most other healing arts) is to diagnose or identify disease entities.
-Then one applies or prescribes a remedy or treatment to cure, which means to remove, the entity.
+1. One must first diagnose or identify disease entities.
+Then one prescribes or recommends a treatment or remedy to cure, which means to remove, the entity.

-This is extremely important to understand, and to contrast with nutritional balancing.
-For much more on this topic, please read Diagnosing Versus Development on this site.
+This is extremely important to understand, and is very different from development science, which is described later in this article.
+For more on this topic, please read Diagnosing Versus Development on this site.

-3. Allopathy also includes surgery and radiation therapies.
+3. Allopathy, unlike herbalism, includes surgery and radiation therapies.
 Surgery and trauma care are where allopathy performs the best, today.

 4. Allopathy versus homeopathy.
 If you check a dictionary, allopathy is often defined as “a method of combating disease by the use of remedies producing effects different from those produced by the disease itself”.